flashbots/suave-specs/README.md

 However, we don't need the ToCs and some other content (like this paragraph) rendered in the documentation frontend.
 Therefore, please add the `<div class="hideInDocs"></div>` to any content that should not appear in the FE.

 </div>

+---

+Made with ☀️ by the ⚡🤖 collective.